NFIBrokerage/spear/README.md

 [`elixir-mint/mint`](https://github.com/elixir-mint/mint) is a functional HTTP client which supports HTTP2.

-As the kids say these days, gRPC is spicy HTTP2.
+gRPC is pretty thin protocol built on top of HTTP/2.
 Practically speaking, gRPC just adds some well-known headers and a message format that allows messages to not be aligned with HTTP2 DATA frames.
 It's relatively trivial to implement gRPC with a nice HTTP2 library like mint :slightly_smiling_face:.